Mexican Standoff* - When clients won't reveal their budget

 The Mexican Standoff – When clients won’t reveal their animation budget

 At Morph we sometimes find we’re dealing with a client who’s being coy about their budget.
 They just don’t want to tell us how much they are ready to spend.

 Over time, we’ve come to understand that clients can sometimes think this is a good thing – that it allows us to work creatively on a proposal, untrammelled by budget considerations.
 Sadly, that’s just not true for two reasons:

-- It can confuse what should be a simple process – finding the best media solution for each client.
+- It can confuse what should be a simple process – finding the best media solution (whether animation, web or both) for each client.
 What should be straightforward becomes a bit of a Mexican standoff*, with information held back that would allow us to move forward.
 It’s a bad idea and also a bit of a time-waster for everybody involved.